A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 Coordinating beneficiary designations and 529s

 Retirement accounts, life insurance, and 529s pass by beneficiary designation, not by the will.
-The plan only works if the designations are consistent with the trust.
-We audit every account and update the designations as part of the engagement.

 Frequently Asked